roderickvella/Game-Agentic-Session-Learn/README.md

 # Game Agentic Session Learn

-GameLearn is a local learning tool for agentic coding in Unity projects.
+GASL (Game Agentic Session Learn) is a local learning tool for agentic coding in Unity projects.
 Its main purpose is to help students understand what a coding agent did after carrying out a prompt.
-While the agent works, GameLearn independently monitors the project's Git changes and builds a timeline.
+While the agent works, GASL independently monitors the project's Git changes and builds a timeline.
 When the work is complete, the student can review the evidence and generate a beginner-friendly lesson explaining what changed, how the code works, and why the agent probably chose that approach.

-GameLearn is intended to run on localhost on the student's own computer at `http://127.0.0.1:5000`, using the student's authenticated Codex account.
+GASL is intended to run on localhost on the student's own computer at `http://127.0.0.1:5000`, using the student's authenticated Codex account.
 No third-party server or paid web hosting is needed.

-GameLearn does not edit, run, or commit the Unity project.
+GASL does not edit, run, or commit the Unity project.
 Monitoring stays on the student's computer.
 Code evidence is sent to Codex only when the student creates a learning page or asks the tutor a question.

 The project was created in the context of the [partnership between the Government of Malta and OpenAI](https://openai.com/index/malta-chatgpt-plus-partnership/).
 Through Malta's AI for All initiative, Maltese citizens who complete the programme's AI literacy course can receive one year of ChatGPT Plus at no cost.
-Because Codex is included with ChatGPT Plus, eligible students can use GameLearn with their own account, subject to their plan's usage limits.
+Because Codex is included with ChatGPT Plus, eligible students can use GASL with their own account, subject to their plan's usage limits.

 ## What you need